 All natural organic skin care products are produced by several companies

-who claim to make chemical free skin care products based on organic
+who claim to make chemical free products based on organic

 botanical oils and organic herbal extracts.
 Organic skin care products may

-be helpful for those who apply skin care products on a daily basis.
+be helpful for those who use them on a daily basis.
 For

 Wart on Skin